onera/Cassiopee/Cassiopee/CPlot/doc/source/tkCassiopee.rst

 Selecting 'Quit' in **File** top menu exits cassiopee.
 You can also exits by pressing 'q' when in CPlot window.

+..
+Controls summary
+.. ------------------
+.. .. image:: _static/icon_keys_New.png
+..     :width: 150px

 Customization
 ---------------

 Open **State:tkPrefs** by right clicking on State menu.

 In this applet, you can set tkCassiopee global preferences:

-    - Display Info toggles on/off display informations.
+    - "Display Info" toggles on/off display informations.
-    - Background selects different colors for the display background.
+    - "Background" selects different colors for the display background.
-    - Undo toggles one level undo.
+    - "Undo" toggles one level undo.
 Setting it to inactive can gain some memory.
-    - Selection enables different high-lights for selection (blue or alpha transparency).
+    - "Selection" enables different high-lights for selection (blue or alpha transparency).
-    - Ondrag bbox displays bbox istead of when rotating view.
+    - "Ondrag bbox" displays bbox istead of when rotating view.
-    - Envmap is the image used with environmental mapping shaders in render mode.<br>
+    - "Envmap" is the image used with environmental mapping shaders in render mode.<br>
-    - Export enables to set the image resolution when exporting.
+    - "Export" enables to set the image resolution when exporting.

 Cassiopee:ToolBar